-SKIING / SNOWBOARDING: This is an all levels course offered on five Sundays in the SPRING semester.
+SKIING / SNOWBOARDING: This is an all levels course offered on four Sundays in the SPRING semester.
 ENROLLED & WAITLISTED STUDENTS will receive an email from the instructor detailing the orientation dates and instructions.
 The orientation for this course will be held in the Levien gymnasium lobby in the Dodge Fitness center.
 You MUST attend ONE of these orientations to participate in the course.
-Bus leaves at 6:30 am, retuning to campus around 6pm.
+The bus leaves at 6:30am, retuning to campus around 6pm.
 Times are tentative based on the destination.
 The list of mountains will be provided at orientation.
 The course fee is $450.

 BASKETBALL: This course covers the fundamentals of basketball: dribbling, passing, shooting, rebounding, and offensive and defensive concepts.
 Time is allowed for demonstration, drills, individual work, and team play.